Clapham High School

 Clapham High School is a public, English-speaking high school in Queenswood, Pretoria, in the Gauteng province of South Africa.
 The school moved out of central Pretoria to the present facilities in Queenswood, beginning of 1955, and has approximately 1300 pupils.

 History

 The boys U/15 soccer team won the 2022 Football Championship held in Benoni, Gauteng.
-The win qualified them to represent South Africa at the CAF African Schools Football Championship COSAFA qualifiers.
-In 2023 they won the CAF African Schools Football Championship COSAFA qualifiers 1-0 against Salima Secondary School from Malawi and advanced to the inaugural CAF African Schools Football Championship.
-They lost the CAF African Schools Football Championship final 5-4 via penalties to CS Ben Sekou Sylla from Guinea after the match ended in a 1-1 draw.
+The win qualified them to represent South Africa at the COSAFA Schools Cup.
+In 2023 they won the COSAFA Schools Cup 1–0 against Salima Secondary School from Malawi and advanced to the inaugural CAF African Schools Football Championship.
+They lost the CAF African Schools Football Championship final 5-4 via penalties to CS Ben Sekou Sylla from Guinea after the match ended in a 1–1 draw.

 They ended the 2023 season with the boys U/15 soccer team crowned the inaugural Gauteng Schools Football Champions League champions.

 Sport

 The school intra-sport teams are divided into houses which are named after the members of the Terra Nova Expedition: Scott, Wilson, Evans, Bowers, and Oates.

 Sport is not compulsory, as the school believes that success and enjoyment comes with voluntary participation.
 However, the grade 8 learners are expected to attend most of the sport meetings as spectators.
 The school offers the following sports: